-Twitter APIs (10)
+Twitter APIs (12)

 |Twitter Direct Message||The Twitter Direct Message API allows developers to create engaging customer service, marketing, and engagement experiences.
-Developers can send and receive direct messages, create welcome messages,...||Social||12.14.2017|
+Developers can send and receive direct messages, create welcome messages,...||Social||REST v1.1|

 |Twitter Enterprise Search||The Twitter Enterprise Search service provides two enterprise search APIs that includes; 30-Day Search API and the Full-Archive Search API.
-It provides Tweets posted with the last 30 days and...||Social||11.16.2017|
+It provides Tweets posted with the last 30 days and...||Social||REST|

 |Twitter Search Tweets||The Twitter Search Tweets API provides low-latency, full-fidelity, query-based access to the previous 30 days of Tweets with minute granularity that provides both data and counts endpoints.
-This is a...||Social||11.14.2017|
+This is a...||Social||REST v1.1|

 |Twitter Account Activity Webhooks||The Twitter Account Activity Webhooks API offers subscription based real-time access to Twitter accounts.
-The API supports direct messages that delivers the full set of activities related to an...||Social||05.17.2017|
+This API supports direct messages that delivers the full set of activities related to an...||Social||Streaming v1.1|

 This article highlights real-world use cases for graph databases and graph analysis.
 It also features several companies that are utilizing graph technology and that provide APIs.

 Twitter Kit 3 was introduced as a standalone SDK earlier this year.
 Originally limited to Android and iOS, Twitter has expanded support to Unity.
 Whether its login authorization, in-game Tweets, or sharing, Twitter Kit for Unity might change the gaming landscape through more social capability.